symfony/symfony-docs/reference/constraints/Expression.rst

             constraints:
                 - Expression:
                     expression: "this.getCategory() in ['php', 'symfony'] or !this.isTechnicalPost()"
-                    message: "If this is a tech post, the category should be php or symfony!"
+                    message: "If this is a tech post, the category should be either php or symfony!"

     .. code-block:: php-annotations